-The current situation in Gaza, as of April 2021, is that there have been circa 80,000 COVID cases, this number is currently climbing at over 1,600 per day and there have been over 660 deaths.
+By April of this year there had already been circa 80,000 COVID cases, this number is currently climbing at over 1,600 per day and there have been over 660 deaths.
 The marginalised communities find there is little or no opportunity to be included in the vaccination rollout programme.

 With a very poor economic situation;

 - 46% unemployment rate;

 - average wage is circa $9.

 - a poverty rate for 15-29 year olds of 57%;

 - suicide rates in young people increasing to over 80 a month;